Covantec/quaive.manual/workspaces/workspace_content/index.rst

 There is also the possibility to have version management for files in Quaive.
 This is a powerful method to view and even restore older versions of a file and also get an overview over the versions in a table like version history view.

-Read more about versioning here: [link to versioning.html]
+Read more about versioning here: :ref:`workspace-versioning`.

 How to upload a file
 ++++++++++++++++++++++++